adeelabbas/VoiceChat-With-Local-Recording/README.md

 - There will be an audio file with `m4a` extension - copy to local directory and play.
 Audio will have artifacts.
 [Here](https://www.dropbox.com/s/lpxw2fh0o7ojq60/Sample-audio.m4a?dl=0) is a sample audio with the artifacts (sample file is also available at [Media/Sample-audio.m4a](https://github.com/adeelabbas/VoiceChat-With-Local-Recording/blob/main/Media/sample-audio.m4a)).
 - If we download the audio file that was captured on iPhone-13, it will not have any artifacts.
+- If we repeat the same experiment, but only with iPhone-14 (i.e. iPhone-14 is the only device in the call) - audio records fine on the iPhone-14.

 ### Technical Details
 - In order to implement voice conferencing, we are using Agora Voice SDK.
 More info about Agora API is [here](https://api-ref.agora.io/en/voice-sdk/ios/4.x/API/rtc_api_overview_ng.html).